WuTheFWasThat/redux-saga/docs/api/README.md

 #### Notes

-When running Effects in parallel, the middleware suspends the Generator until one of the following occurs:
+When running Effects in parallel, the saga runner suspends the Generator until one of the following occurs:

 - All the Effects completed with success: resumes the Generator with an array containing the results of all Effects.